John Storyk

 Favorites

 Buildings: My first major studio was for Jimi Hendrix.
-Imagine how surprised I was when (as a kid of 22) I went to the New York City Building Department (a place I would never go to now) to get the drawings for that building (which was then and now the basement of the 8th Street Cinema) only to find that this was the same cinema that had been designed by Frederick Keisler in the 1920’s.
+Imagine how surprised I was when (as a kid of 22) I went to the New York City Building Department (a place I would never go to now) to get the drawings for that building (which was then the basement of the 8th Street Cinema) only to find that this was the same cinema that had been designed by Frederick Keisler in the 1920’s.
 Keisler was and still is one of my favorite architects/sculptors.
-I was a fan of him throughout college.
+I was a fan of his throughout college.
 The world is a small world.
-Only two years later I studied with Bucky Fuller right down the street.
-Little did I know that while building Electric Ladyland Studios, Beth Walters was passing this construction site everyday.
+Only two years later I studied with Buckminster Fuller right down the street.
+Little did I know that while building Electric Lady Studios, a beautiful young lady, Beth Walters was passing this construction site everyday.
 It would take 20 years for us to meet, fall in love and become partners.

-Music: I like to listen to Puccini and Bach – but Duke Ellington and Sting make me smile too.
+Music: I like to listen to Puccini and Bach – but Duke Ellington , Sting, Otis Redding, Roy Orbison and Nina Simone make me smile too.

 Video profile on John Storyk: